jordansissel/fpm/README.md

   irc.freenode.org) is a good place for this as is the [mailing list](http://groups.google.com/group/fpm-users)

+### Contributing by forking from GitHub

+First, create a github account if you do not already have one.
+Log in to github and go to [the main fpm github page](https://github.com/jordansissel/fpm).

+At the top right, click on the button labeled "Fork".
+This will put a forked copy of the main fpm repo into your account.
+Next, clone your account's github repo of fpm.
+For example:

+    $ git clone git@github.com:yourusername/fpm.git

+If you don't already have the bundler gem installed, install it now:

+    $ gem install bundler

+Now change to the root of the fpm repo and run:

+    $ bundle install

+This will install all of the dependencies required for running fpm from source.
+Most importantly, you should see the following output from the bundle command:

+    ...
+    Using ftw (0.0.36)
+    Using json (1.8.1)
+    **Using fpm (0.4.42) from source at .**
+    Using hitimes (1.2.1)
+    Using insist (0.0.8)
+    ...

+At this point, the fpm command should run directly from the code in your cloned repo.
+Now simply make whatever changes you want, commit the code, and push your commit back to master.

+If you think your changes are ready to be merged back to the main fpm repo, you can generate a pull request on the github website for your repo and send it in for review.

 ## More Documentation

 [See the wiki for more docs](https://github.com/jordansissel/fpm/wiki)